menu iconknow your dna logosearch icon

 • Health Insurance Portability and Accountability Act (HIPAA)

 Both the FTC and GINA cover direct-to-consumer genetic testing kits.
-But keep in mind that these are just regulations and not laws, so they offer limited protection.3
+But remember that these are just regulations and not laws, so they offer limited protection.3

 Summary